About Me

 Writing and activism aren't separate pursuits—they're two sides of the same commitment to truth and justice.
 My work advocates for working people, challenges systems of oppression, and insists that literature has a role to play in creating a more just world.

-"Those who can make you believe absurdities can make you believe atrocities."
+"Those who can make you believe absurdities can make you commit atrocities."

 -Voltaire